 Candlewood Lake is the largest in Connecticut.
 At 11 miles in length and only two miles wide at its maximum, it’s not a big lake.
 It does, however, offer boating, hiking and fishing.
 There are also plenty of places around the lake to rent boats.

 Delaware: Lums Pond

 Florida: Lake Tohopekaliga

 Florida’s Lake Tohopekaliga is a great place to see wildlife — with turtles, alligators, osprey and bald eagles among the natural residents of this 18,810-acre lake.
 Taking one of the many airboat rides available is a great way to explore it.
-A popular spot for bass fishing, it’s also a lake with a lot of history, which you’ll see if you visit Makinson Island Park — or take in the nearby Osceola County Pioneer Village at Shingle Creek.
+A popular spot for bass fishing, it’s also a lake with a lot of history, which you’ll see if you visit Makinson Island.

 Georgia: Lake Allatoona

 Hawaii: Lake Waiau

 Hawaii is a place where you’d typically think about lying on an ocean-side beach soaking up the sun and enjoying the surf, but the multiple-island state is not completely without lakes.
 Although tiny, Lake Waiau on Hawaii’s Big Island is interesting for a number of reasons.
 Sitting at more than 13,000 feet above sea level, it’s one of the highest-altitude lakes in the world and the only alpine lake in Hawaii.
 It also lies within a crater near the famous Mauna Kea volcano.

 Idaho: Lake Coeur d’Alene